 Sport and Showbiz

 French actor Alain Delon is currently recovering from a stroke.
 He is in Switzerland, resting, with his daughter.
-The acting legend, best known for Swimming Pool and Purple Moon had been complaining of headaches and dizziness for some time.
+The acting legend, best known for Swimming Pool and Purple Noon had been complaining of headaches and dizziness for some time.
 His son Anthony has reported that his father is stable and doing well.

 Tunisian footballer, Naim Sliti, is set to leave Dijon to join Al-Ettifaq in Saudi Arabia after two seasons with the French team.
 The midfielder also plays for the Tunisian national team, scoring ten goals over 39 appearances.